jjprevite/pwa-mp/README.md

   - [npm test](#npm-test)
   - [npm run build](#npm-run-build)
   - [npm run eject](#npm-run-eject)
+  - npm run start-dev (this will start the React App and the API)
 - [Supported Language Features and Polyfills](#supported-language-features-and-polyfills)
 - [Syntax Highlighting in the Editor](#syntax-highlighting-in-the-editor)
 - [Displaying Lint Output in the Editor](#displaying-lint-output-in-the-editor)